 More broadly speaking, rock cotoneaster works well as a ground cover in any sunny spot where you need to have a plant that will fill in a patch of bare ground.

 Name Origin, Mispronunciations

 "Cotoneaster" is a widely mispronounced plant name.
 The correct pronunciation, technically, is cuh-TO-ne-AS-tuhr, but certain dictionaries give some legitimacy to the common mispronunciation, CAWT-tuhn-ES-tuhr.
 Others want to drop the first "e" altogether, fancying a combination of "cotton" and "aster."

 In terms of the origin of the plant's name, "cotoneaster" comes from the new Latin word for "quince," cotneum, plus the suffix, -aster, meaning "imperfectly resembling."
-So a cotoneaster shrub is literally a plant that imperfectly resembles a quince (the reference is to Cydonia oblonga, not to flowering quince).
+So a cotoneaster shrub is literally a plant that imperfectly resembles a quince.
+The reference is to Cydonia oblonga, not to the flowering quince (Chaenomeles spp.).